Imyaminov/Blog-template-based/README.md

 ## Description

-This Django project contains Custom authorization, login/logout, password set/reset, recommendation and tagging system.
-Moreover users can also comment out to posts.
+This Django project contains:
+ - custom authorization
+ - login/logout
+ - password set/reset,
+ - recommendation system
+ - tagging system
+ - commenting out and more.

-For search system, PostgreSQL full text search is implemented with search headline and ranking capabilities.
+For search system, PostgreSQL Fulltext Search is implemented with search headline and ranking capabilities.
 Also Redis is used to cache some pages and different query optimization techniques is used to reach good performance.

+## Technologies
+ - Django
+ - PostgreSQL
+ - Redis Cache
+ - PostgreSQL full text search (+ranking, headlines, similarities)
+ - HTML, CSS, BootStrap

 ## Getting Started